LangMem/mem4j/README.md

 ## Introduction

-Java Mem0 is a Java implementation of the Mem0 memory system, providing intelligent memory layer capabilities for AI assistants and agents.
+Mem4j is a Java implementation of the Mem0 memory system, providing intelligent memory layer capabilities for AI assistants and agents.
 It enables personalized AI interactions by remembering user preferences, adapting to individual needs, and continuously learning over time.

 ### Key Features